boriskaus/OpenSWPC.jl/README.md

 In 2D, sources and stations use the same formats as in 3D; their y-coordinate is ignored.

 ### 4. Differences to OpenSWPC
-OpenSWPC.jl ships with a precompiled binary version of the code.
-We have modified the fortran source code such that we can use 3D velocity models created with GMG in the models.
-Likewise, you can also
+OpenSWPC.jl ships with a precompiled binary version of the code on Mac, windows, linux, so this works out of the box.
+We have modified the fortran source code such that we can use 2D/3D velocity models created with GMG in the models.
+Likewise, you can also read the output back into julia.

 ### 5. Getting help
 All options of the `OpenSWPC` input file are configurable from the julia REPL.
 See the online documentation of [OpenSWPC](https://openswpc.github.io) tp understand the meaning of it all.